FloeFoxon/FloeFoxon.github.io/README.md

 #### As First Author

 **Foxon, F.** (2024).
-Heuvelmans the Heretic: Cryptozoology as Heterodox and Orthodox Science *Interdisciplinary Science Reviews*.
+Heuvelmans the Heretic: Cryptozoology as Heterodox and Orthodox Science. *Interdisciplinary Science Reviews*.
 Under review.

 **Foxon, F.** (2024).
 The (In)Convenience of Disappearing Evidence In Fringe Zoology. *Skeptical Inquirer*.
 Accepted, in press.